Kendall-Square-VA/Kendall-Square-VA.github.io/README.md

 be accepted [here](https://github.com/Kendall-Square-VA/Kendall-Square-VA.github.io/pulls).
 In some more complex cases, you may need to do this manually though.

-This can be manually done by executing the following commands:

-1. Install all of the Ruby Gem dependencies for the installer

-    `gem install bundler jekyll`

-2. Update the Ruby gemfile to the latest versions
+Update the Ruby gemfile to the latest versions with this command

 `bundle update`

 ## Key resources